 The California Science Center IMAX Theater is excited to welcome you back!
-Immerse yourself in different worlds on our seven-story high movie screen with three exciting films, Hubble, Born to Be Wild, and Under the Sea.
+Immerse yourself in different worlds on our seven-story high movie screen.
 To ensure the safety of our guests and staff, we are observing the following protocols.

 - Everyone over the age of 2 is required to wear face coverings at all times.